We are 30-something, visiting Boston for 12 days. We have a 9 month old boy with us as well.

 If you're interested in food and drink, there are many good options: Hungry Mother, Oleana, Sportello & Drink, Eastern Standard, and Toro are some of my favorites.
 There's now an excellent cocktail scene if you're into that.
-(I am.) over 5 years ago
+(I am.) almost 6 years ago

 Thank you Chris for your quick answer.
 Of course my boy is to small.
 The other day we watched a T-Rex skeleton in New York while he was super fascinated about the lamps in the sealing.

 I'm asking because sometimes these museums are more like funny experiments and facts for children, and I was afraid we would find it being a big playground.